pdt590/beuth-printed-cloud/README.md

 ## Sensors

 - MQTT broker username and password are:  `mqttuser` and `mqttpassword`.
-- Sensors should send data to the mosquitto broker to the following topic:
+- Sensors should send data to the mosquitto broker with following topic structure:
 `sensors/{peripheralName}/{temperature|humidity|battery|status}`.
 For example: `sensors/bme280/temperature`.